Royal College, Colombo: Royal-Trinity Bradby Shield Encounter

 The annual Bradby Shield Encounter is regarded as one of the premier sporting events in Sri Lanka.
 It is contested between Royal College and Trinity College on a home-and-away basis, with the winner determined by the aggregate score across both matches.

 Royal College and Trinity College were among the pioneer schools in British Ceylon to adopt rugby as a sport, in 1916 and 1906 respectively.
 The first rugby encounter between the two schools took place on 31 July 1920, with Trinity emerging victorious by 26–0.
 In 1945, the outgoing principal of Royal College, E. L. Bradby, presented a shield, with the support of the then principal of Trinity College, C. E. Simithraaratchy, to be awarded annually in a two-legged rugby encounter.
 The inaugural Bradby Shield matches were held on 13 and 20 July 1945 and the encounter was won by Trinity with an aggregate score of 6–3.

 In 1983, E. L. Bradby and his wife attended the second leg of the 39th encounter, held on 16 July, at the invitation of the Royal College Union.

-In 2002, Royal College, under the captaincy of Zulki Hameed, won the 58th encounter with the highest aggregate score and the largest margin of victory in the series.
-Royal won 39–0 in Colombo and 44–0 in Kandy, resulting in a combined score of 83–0.

 In 1971, only the first leg of the 27th encounter was held due to the 1971 JVP insurrection.
 Royal College was awarded the Shield based on the result of the first leg, which they won 22–3.
 The series was suspended in 2020 and 2021 due to the COVID-19 pandemic, marking the first time in its history that it was completely halted.

-As of 7 September 2024, the Bradby Shield has been contested 78 times.
-Trinity leads the series with 40 wins, Royal has 36 and two encounters have ended in draws.